 Donald Trump Jr. returns to stand for second day of testimony at New York fraud trial

-Donald Trump Jr. is returning to the stand Thursday to continue testifying in the Trumps' New York civil fraud trial, one day after he defended his conduct while claiming little knowledge of the fraud the judge has already found them liable for.
+Donald Trump Jr. returned to the stand Thursday to continue testifying in the Trumps' New York civil fraud trial, one day after he defended his conduct while claiming little knowledge of the fraud the judge has already found them liable for.

 Trump Jr. is the first of four Trumps who will testify under oath in the civil trial, in which they're squaring off with New York Attorney General Letitia James.
 Eric Trump is expected to begin testifying later Thursday.
 Donald Trump will testify Monday, and Ivanka Trump is scheduled to appear two days later.